Dinesh-3/Backtracking-list/README.md

 # Backtracking-list
-Print all the elements in N dimensional list
+In this program we convert multi dimensional list into a single list using recursion.